Geography with Environmental Mathematics BSc

 Course details

-You’ll cover developments in the study of climate change, human impacts on the biosphere and the hydro-geomorphological processes that shape physical landscapes.
+You'll study climate change, human impacts on the biosphere and the hydro-geomorphological processes that shape physical landscapes.

 Year 1

-In Year 1, you can choose from a range of physical and human geography topics, and then as you progress through your second and final year you have the opportunity to specialise according to your strengths and interests.
+In year 1, you can choose from a range of physical and human geography topics, and then as you progress through your second and final year you can specialise according to your strengths and interests.

-You’ll develop a grounding in the core concepts and themes of physical geography, in addition to developing key analytical and writing skills.
-Optional modules explore environment change in the past-present-future, processes on the earth’s surface, the biosphere, and the interactions between humans and the environment.
-You’ll also receive a grounding in environmental mathematics.
+You’ll develop a grounding in the core concepts and themes of physical geography, in addition to developing key data analysis and writing skills.
+Optional modules explore environmental change in the past-present-future, processes on the earth’s surface, the biosphere, and the interactions between humans and the environment.
+You'll also receive a grounding in environmental mathematics.

 Year 2

-You’ll be provided with a core programme of study and research skills, including further environmental mathematics, data analysis and visualisation using Python, and career skills training that you’ll supplement from optional modules that build on all the key themes at level one.
-You’ll have a choice of residential fieldwork towards the end of year 2 where you will learn new field techniques and develop and carry out a field research project as part of a group.
+You’ll be provided with a core programme of study and research skills, including further environmental mathematics, data analysis and visualisation and career skills training that you’ll supplement from optional modules that build on all the key themes at level one.
+You'll have a choice of residential fieldwork towards the end of Year 2 where you'll learn new field techniques and develop and carry out a field research project as part of a group.

 Year 3